 The website features you’ll need to use

-Perhaps you want lots of customer reviews or need to sell a large inventory.
-Whatever you decide, avoid doing too much at once.
+Perhaps you’re prioritizing customer reviews or need to sell a large inventory.
+Whatever you decide, avoid trying to do too much at once.
 When starting out, keep it simple.
 Your aim is to create a cohesive, organized, and intuitive layout.

 What makes a good Shopify theme